apache/tvm/relax_spec.md

 **Scope of Shape Variables**

 New shape variables can be bound in two places in a Relax program: In `TensorStructInfo` or `ShapeStructInfo` annotations on function parameters or as the `struct_info` parameter in a `MatchCast` binding.
 Shape variables used in the function signature are scoped to the entire function in which they appear (including in the return structural annotation).
-Shape variables used in `MatchShape` bindings are scoped only to the `SeqExpr` in which they appear.
+Shape variables used in `MatchCast` bindings are scoped only to the `SeqExpr` in which they appear.

 **Informal Semantics of `PrimExpr`s for Dimensions**